-We discontinued our previous policy of paying a regular quarterly dividend during the second quarter of fiscal year 2008.
-We currently intend to retain future earnings to build cash on the balance sheet for other purposes, such as investing in our business, particularly in A&R, or assisting with repurchasing or refinancing our indebtedness.
-Any future determination to pay dividends will be at the discretion of our Board of Directors and will depend on, among other things, our results of operations, cash requirements, financial condition, contractual restrictions and other factors our Board of Directors may deem relevant.
+Parent has disclosed that it has discontinued its previous policy of paying a regular quarterly dividend during the second quarter of fiscal year 2008.
+Parent has disclosed that it currently intends to retain future earnings to build cash on the balance sheet for other purposes, such as investing in our business, particularly in A&R, or assisting with repurchasing or refinancing our indebtedness.
+Any future determination to pay dividends will be at the discretion of the Board of Directors of Parent and will depend on, among other things, its results of operations, cash requirements, financial condition, contractual restrictions and other factors the Board of Directors of Parent may deem relevant.
+The ability of Parent to pay any future dividends would be dependent on our cash flows and operations.

-On February 6, 2008, we declared our final quarterly dividend under the now discontinued policy on our outstanding common stock at a rate of \$0.13 per share.
+On February 6, 2008, Parent declared its final quarterly dividend under the now discontinued policy on its outstanding common stock at a rate of \$0.13 per share.
 The final dividend was paid on February 29, 2008.
-On December 29, 2006, March 8, 2007, June 5, 2007 and September 4, 2007 we declared dividends on our outstanding common stock at a rate of \$0.13 per share.
+On December 29, 2006, March 8, 2007, June 5,

+2007 and September 4, 2007 Parent declared dividends on its outstanding common stock at a rate of \$0.13 per share.
 The dividends were paid on February 16, 2007, April 27, 2007, July 25, 2007 and October 24, 2007, respectively.